Bradley Buckman: Professional career

 Buckman went undrafted in the 2006 NBA Draft.
 In November 2006 he was assigned to the Austin Toros of the NBA D-League.

 In January 2008, he signed with the Romanian team U-Mobitelco Cluj-Napoca.

 He started the 2008–09 season in Cyprus with Keravnos Strovolos, but was released in December 2008.
 In January 2009 he moved to Israel and signed with Hapoel Gilboa Galil for the rest of the season.
 For the 2009–10 season he signed with Kepez Belediyesi of Turkey.

 In September 2010, he signed a short–term deal with the German team Fraport Skyliners.
 He left Skyliners in October 2010.
 In January 2011, he moved to Turkey and signed with Antalya BB for the remainder of the season.
 In June 2011, he signed a one–year deal with another Turkish team Tofaş S.K.

 In August 2012, he signed a one-year deal with the Spanish team Cajasol Sevilla.
 In December 2012, he parted ways with Sevilla.
 In January 2013, he moved to Germany and signed with Artland Dragons for the rest of the season.

 In July 2013, he signed a one-year deal with the Turkish team Beşiktaş.

 Life after basketball

 In 2015, Buckman joined AQUILA Commercial, an Austin-based full services commercial real estate firm, as a tenant representation broker.

+Brad is currently the Director of Sales at Crazy Mountain Ranch.